KumologicaHQ/serverless-templates/helloworld-api/README.md

 <div class="alert alert-info">
 Kumologica projects can be deployed on different serverless platforms.
 As a consequence, it is not required to provide a lambda file or specify the `handler` key within your `serverless.yml` file.
 The plugin `kumologica-serverless` will take care of those details for you.

+After lambda file is created by plugin, the npm install is called and all node modules specified in package.json are installed.
+All modules are deleted at the end of deploy process.

-If you are interested, you can always unzip the artefact file within the `.serverless` directory to see the effect of the plugin.
+If you are interested, you can always unzip the artefact file within the `.serverless` directory to see the effect of the plugin or see the final version of cloud formation scripts generated.

 </div>

-## Edit your Flow (Optional)
+## Edit your Flow

-Install [Kumologica Designer](https://kumologica.com/download.html) if you want to open and modify your flow.
+Install [Kumologica Designer](https://kumologica.com/download.html) to open and modify your flow.
+The default flow handles api call GET /dev/hello and returns hello world.
+Kumologica designer allows implementation of any integration flow providing rich set of outbound nodes and additional repository of contribution flows.

-Kumologica Designer is available for free on Windows or Mac
+Kumologica Designer is available for free on Windows or Mac.

 ## Deploy your flow